Biodiversity Assessment: All Saints' Episcopal School

-This project involves conducting a detailed biodiversity assessment to be used for the development and implementation of a natural resource management plan for the 33 acres of undeveloped land included in the 45-acre campus of All Saints' Episcopal School (ASES) in Fort Worth, Texas.
-The property includes a 12-acre natural area with a wetland, riparian area, native grassland, orchard, and vegetable garden.
+This project involves conducting a detailed biodiversity assessment to be used for the development and implementation of a natural resource management plan for the 33 acres of undeveloped land included in the 147-acre campus of All Saints' Episcopal School (ASES) in Fort Worth, Texas.
+The property also includes a 12-acre natural area with a wetland, riparian area, native grassland, orchard, and vegetable garden.
 This area is used as an outdoor classroom and is an integral part of the school’s RANGE (Research, Adventure, Nature, Geology, and Ecology) Program.
-There is another 44 acres which has been leased in the past for grazing.
-If the grazing lease area is to be restored for the benefit of wildlife, then that area needs to be revegetated and completely deferred from livestock grazing to allow re-establishment of native vegetation.
+If the 33 acres which have been leased in the past for grazing are to be restored for the benefit of wildlife, then that area needs to be revegetated and completely deferred from livestock grazing to allow re-establishment of native vegetation.

 A BRIT team led by Resident Research Associate Dan Caudle and Research Intern Kelly Carroll (Trinity University) and advised by Dr. Brooke Best is partnering with an ASES team led by Becky Grimmer to document the plant diversity of the site and create a resource plan.
 The initial research focus of Summer 2018 is assessing a wooded natural drainage area that is within a utility easement related to a future sanitary sewer line to serve a neighboring development project.

 Summer 2018 Assessment